rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/10_platformio/platformio.md

 1. Git (^2.25.1)
 2. Visual Studio Code (^1.61.2)

-You know with age we take some habits and it would be easier if you follow the same ones ...
+You know with age we take some habits and it would be easier if you follow the same ones...

 All our github projects are always in a folder called `git` which is at the first level of the `home` directory.
-It is followed by the name of the github user/organisation and finally the project name.
+It is followed by the name of the github user/organization and finally the project name.

 So, to install the project from bash: